corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/4 - Data Storage.md

 		- Infrequent access (EFS-IA): cost to retrieve files, lower price to store. **Enable EFS-IA with a Lifecycle Policy**
 	- Availability and durability
 		- Standard: Multi-AZ, great for prod
-		- One Zone: One AZ, great for dev, backup enabled by default, compatible with IA (EFS One Zone-IA)
+		- One Zone: **One AZ, great for dev, backup enabled by default, compatible with IA (EFS One Zone-IA)**

 NFS: Network File System, a distributed file system protocol that allows a user on a client computer to access files over a network as if they were stored locally on the client's own hard drive. vs Google Drive
 - serve similar purposes in providing file storage and access, but use different technologies and architectures.
 Google Drive is a cloud-based storage service with its own protocols, while NFS is a network file system protocol designed for sharing files over a local or wide area network.
 Google Drive is a cloud-based service designed for personal and collaborative file storage and sharing, while NFS is a network file system protocol primarily used for centralized file storage and sharing within traditional IT environments.

 ## S3: Simple Storage Service
-An infinitely large **external hard drive** or cloud storage service to store and retrieve any amount of data, at any time, from anywhere on the web.
+An **infinitely scaling storage service** to store and retrieve any amount of data, at any time, from anywhere on the web.
-S3 is commonly used for storing large amounts of data in a scalable and cost-effective manner, great for data backup, archiving, and serving web content.

-### Keys
+**Use cases:** Backup and storage, Disaster Recovery, Archive, Hybrid Cloud Storage, Application Hosting, Media Hosting, Data Lakes & big data analytics, Software delivery, Static website

 - **Buckets** (dictionaries) to store objects (files) **at regional level**.
 - **Versioning** files at bucket level.
 Must enable versioning in source and destination buckets.
-- **Replication** enables automatic, asynchronous copying of objects across buckets.
+- **Replication** enables **automatic, asynchronous copying of objects across buckets.**
 	- Cross-region replication

 - **Lifecycle**: move between storage classes or using S3 Lifecycle configurations
 	- ![[s3-storage-classes.png]]

 - **Performance:**
 	- **Store
 		- Baseline
 		- Multi-Part upload: big files divided into parts
 		- **Transfer acceleration**
-			- transfer files to AWS Edge Location(part of CloudFront) that are are optimized for fast content delivery by leveraging AWS's global network infrastructure, routing data through Edge Locations closest to the uploader.
+			- **transfer files to AWS Edge Location(part of CloudFront)** that are are optimized for fast content delivery by leveraging AWS's global network infrastructure, routing data through Edge Locations closest to the uploader.
 			- then forward file to the S3 bucket in the target region within the AWS network backbone.
 	- **Read
 		- S3 Byte-Range Fetches
 		- S3 Select & Glacier Select
 	- **Batch Operations

 - **Security**
 	- Object Encryption
 		- Server-Side Encryption